Opendigitalradio/dablin/README.md

 FAAD2 is not packaged in the main Fedora repository, but it is available in [RPM Fusion repository](https://rpmfusion.org/).
-Once you have added RPM Fusion to the repositories, FAAD2 may be install by:
+Once you have added RPM Fusion to the repositories, FAAD2 may be installed by:

 ```
 sudo dnf install faad2-devel